open-cogsci/osdoc/include/api/python_workspace_api.md

 - `rho` -- The radial coordinate, also distance or eccentricity.
 	- Type: float
 - `phi` -- The angular coordinate.
-This reflects a counterclockwise rotation in degrees (i.e. not radians), where 0 is straight right.
+This reflects a clockwise rotation in degrees (i.e. not radians), where 0 is straight right.
 	- Type: float

 __Keywords:__